CS203UCR/2024fa-cs203-hello-starter/README.md

 fine.
 Then click "Logout" (upper right) to get back to the homepage and the big orange button.

-Now, click the big orange button and login with your `@ucsd.edu` email address.
+Now, click the big orange button and login with your `@ucr.edu` email address.
 After a progress bar, you'll end up at the Jupyter Notebook file browser.
 Looking at an empty directory (unless you've used the Datahub before, in which case your old files will be there).
-In any case, you don't have a lab to do yet.
+In any case, you don't have a assignment to do yet.

-You can now proceed with the instructions below for cloning the lab repo.
-Once you complete them, you can return to the Jupyter Notebook file browser and open your lab notebook.
+You can now proceed with the instructions below for cloning the assignment repo.
+Once you complete them, you can return to the Jupyter Notebook file browser and open your assignment notebook.

 ### Important Note